The life and murder of Bessie Caroline Goodwin

 Bessie's reference to the Gisborne book is echoed in the frontispiece to Forgiveness also taken from the same book .
 Her reference to her grandfather's misogyny scarcely comes as a surprise to us even at this early stage.

-Robert and Bessie's subsequent violent misunderstanding is perhaps inevitable given their very different world views. in the process Bessie berates Providence.
+Robert and Bessie's subsequent violent misunderstanding is perhaps inevitable given their very different world views.
+In the process Bessie berates Providence.
 As we will see she will soon have good reason to do so.
 Robert's reference to the ministering gentlewomen is not only to Bessie but also to subsequent events...

 Chapter 2- A Challenge